Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Msie/readme.txt

    =============
    RELEASE NOTES
    =============
-   MSIE JavaScript Engine was updated to version 3.0.9.
+   1. MSIE JavaScript Engine was updated to version 3.0.9;
+   2. Fixed a error #102 “Resources should conform to correct ICU standard for naming”.

    =============
    DOCUMENTATION